mesosphere/dcos-commons/docs/pages/operations-guide.md

 ## Stuck deployments

 You can sometimes get into valid situations where a deployment is being blocked by a repair operation or vice versa.
 For example, say you were rolling out an update to a 500 node Cassandra cluster.
-The deployment gets paused at node #394 because it's failing to come back, and, for whatever reason, we don't have the time or the inclination to `pods replace` it and wait for it to come back.
+The deployment gets paused at node #394 because it's failing to come back, and, for whatever reason, we don't have the time or the inclination to `pod replace` it and wait for it to come back.

 In this case, we can use `plan` commands to force the Scheduler to skip node #394 and proceed with the rest of the deployment: